Moses ben Joseph ben Merwan ha-Levi: Biography

 Jacob ben Moses of Bagnols quotes a document relating to a divorce drawn up at Narbonne in 1134 and signed by the "great rabbi Moses ben Joseph and by Eliezer ben Zechariah."
-Gross identifies this Moses ben Joseph with Moses ben Joseph Merwan.
-If this identification is correct, Moses was one of the foremost cabalists of southern France, as Jacob's words in the passage cited indicate, although Moses is not otherwise known as a mystic.
+Gross identifies Moses ben Joseph with Moses ben Joseph ben Merwan ha-Levi.
+If this identification is correct, Moses was one of the foremost cabalists of southern France, as Jacob's words in the passage cited indicate.
+However, Moses is not otherwise known as a mystic.